Eating healthy and traveling can be a challenge, but in San Diego, it is almost effortless.

 650 1st Avenue, San Diego; 619-237-7625; www.vitalitytap.com

-The Vibe: If you don’t know what to look for, you could easily miss this place.
-It’s inside of a nutrition store.
-They had a list of dozens of superfood boosters, including chaga mushrooms, chlorella, goji berries, and lucuma powder, that you could add to any smoothie.
-They encouraged us to post a review on Yelp to get a free detox shot.
+The Vibe: If you do not know what to look for, you could easily miss this place.
+It is inside of a nutrition store.
+They had a list of dozens of superfood boosters, including chlorella, goji berries, lucuma powder, and chaga mushrooms that you could add to any smoothie.
+Which reminds me, I have been doing a lot of research about chaga mushrooms recently, as one of my friends told me that she uses them to boost her immune system.
+You can read more about the therapeutic potential of chaga mushrooms here: https://www.chagainsight.com.
+Vitality Tap also encouraged us to post a review on Yelp to get a free detox shot.
 Free?
 Sign me up 🙂

 What We Ate